MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-interact-3D.md

 # Enable operators to interact with holograms in the Guides HoloLens app

 If you want operators to explore a 3D part, you can place that part in the real world using the HoloLens app, then set it to be interactable.
 For example, you want an operator to learn how a 3D part fits with other parts.
 You can place several parts and align them next to each other and make each one interactable.
 Operators will see each part as interactable and be able to disassemble the equipment and reassemble it.
+In the step card instructions, encourage them to pick up the parts and return them to their original position.

 ## Set a 3D part as interactable